Qualifying for the HSNCT

 Due to MSHSAA rules, teams from Missouri that are members of MSHSAA are ineligible to receive wildcard berths.

-Tournament directors may allow teams composed of students from different schools to compete (and possibly even win) their events, but such mixed teams are ineligible to receive HSNCT bids and will not be counted to determine the size of the event’s field.
+Tournament directors may allow teams composed of students from different schools to compete (and possibly even win) their events, but such mixed teams are ineligible to receive SSNCT bids and will not be counted to determine the size of the event’s field.

 NAQT has made a number of special rulings regarding unusual qualification situations.